Mexico accuses Carolina Herrera of cultural appropriation

-NEW YORK — The Mexican government has accused the New York-based fashion house Carolina Herrera of cultural appropriation in its Resort Collection 2020.
+NEW YORK — The Mexican government has accused the New York-based fashion house Carolina Herrera of cultural appropriation in its Resort 2020 collection.

 Mexican Minister of Culture Alejandra Frausto sent a letter Monday to the Venezuelan designer and to Wes Gordon, creative director of Carolina Herrera New York, asking for a public explanation to justify the use of “cultural elements” that belong to certain indigenous communities.